ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 }
 ```

-Seven lines to specify a query graph with a single node isn't great.
-Most of our tests need query graphs, KP data, and Normalizer data as well.
+Sixteen lines to specify a query graph with a single edge isn't great.
+Most of our tests need KP and Normalizer data as well.
 Our solution was to write helper functions that allow specifying data as a string that gets converted to JSON:

 ```python
 query_graph = query_graph_from_string(